cosmos/cosmos-sdk/docs/docs/run-node/06-run-production.md

 When operating a node, full node or validator, in production it is important to set your server up securely.

 :::note
 There are many different ways to secure a server and your node, the described steps here is one way.
+To see another way of setting up a server see the [run in production tutorial](https://tutorials.cosmos.network/hands-on-exercise/5-run-in-prod/1-overview.html)
 :::

 :::note